Timing and Structure

 This course will introduce students to applications of information theory and coding theory in statistics, information storage, and cryptography.

 The first part of the course will discuss applications of information theory to universal data compression, statistics, and inference.

 The second part of the course will expand linear coding principles acquired in 3F7 to non-binary codes over finite fields.
-After establish the algebraic fundamentals, we will cover Reed-Solomon coding, a technique used in a wide range of communication and storage systems (hard disks, blu ray discs, QR codes, USB mass storage device class, DNA storage, and others.)
+After establishing the algebraic fundamentals, we will cover Reed-Solomon coding, a technique used in a wide range of communication and storage systems (hard disks, blu ray discs, QR codes, USB mass storage device class, DNA storage, and others.)

 The final part of the course will introduce the discipline of cryptology, which includes cryptography, the essential art of ensuring secrecy and authenticity, and cryptanalysis, the dark art of breaking that secrecy.
 The course will cover a number of methods to provide secrecy, ranging from mathematically provable secrecy to public key methods through which computationally secure communication links can be established over public channels.

 Information theory and statistics (7-9L, Dr Albert Guillén i Fàbregas)

 - Binary hypothesis testing, probability of error, error exponents, Stein's lemma

 - Source coding, optimum fixed-rate coding, error exponents

 - Channel coding, connection with hypothesis testing, perfect codes, error exponents